We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Actor

-Willa O'Neill began appearing in musicals around at the age of eight.
-She still vividly remembers the day she came home from school, turned on the television, and suddenly realised there were people who worked in television for a job.
-O'Neill decided to be an entertainer.
+Willa O'Neill began appearing in musicals around the age of eight.
+She still vividly remembers the day she came home from school in Hamilton, turned on the TV, and suddenly realised there were people who worked in television for a job.
+"It was a wonder to me that this was someone's life, they did this for several hours a day."
+Thinking that there would always be "room for entertainment", she decided to become an entertainer."

 At high school she began working in community theatres.
+From the start she loved acting, “I used to absolutely adore it.
+It was the dream thing.
+I never wanted to do anything else.”
 She got together with friends to make a number of short films on video, as well as a Western that ran for 70 minutes.
-After leaving school and finding a new agent, she got parts in Shortland Street, the acclaimed An Angel at my Table, and the sitcom version of The Billy T James Show
+After leaving school and finding an agent in Auckland, she got parts in Shortland Street, the acclaimed An Angel at my Table, and the sitcom version of The Billy T James Show

-In 1992 O'Neill was nominated for a Best Supporting Actress award from the Australian Film Institute, for her role in Trans-Tasman production Secrets (1992).
-O'Neill plays a young hairdresser in a horrendous hair-do, who gets trapped in a hotel basement with other Beatles fans when the fab four hit town.
-Written by Australian Jan Sardi - later Oscar-nominated for Shine - the movie saw her acting alongside Noah Taylor and Danii Minogue.
-Though set in Melbourne, Secrets was largely shot at Lower Hutt's Avalon studios.
+In 1992 O'Neill was nominated for a Best Supporting Actress award from the Australian Film Institute, for her role in trans-tasman production Secrets (1992).
+O'Neill plays a young hairdresser in a horrendous hair-do, who gets trapped in a hotel basement with other Beatles fans, when the fab four hit town.
+Written by Jan Sardi — later Oscar-nominated for Shine — the movie saw her acting alongside Australians Noah Taylor and Danii Minogue.
+Although set in Melbourne, Secrets was largely shot at Lower Hutt's Avalon studios.

-In 1995 O'Neill won a best actress award for her role as a teenage mother in an episode of docu-drama series True Life Stories.
-Soon after she joined the cast of a no-budget weekend project initiated by writer/director Harry Sinclair.
-The project eventually found its way onto television screens in a series of bite-sized segments, as the show Topless Women Talk about their Lives.
+In 1995 O'Neill won an NZ Film and TV Award, after starring as a teenage mother in an episode of docudrama series True Life Stories.
+Soon after, she joined the cast of a no-budget weekend project initiated by writer/director Harry Sinclair.
+The project eventually found its way onto television screens in a series of bite-sized segments, as Topless Women Talk about their Lives.

-A loose riff on modern relationships, the show saw O'Neill playing Prue.
-Her role was later slightly retooled for the feature film of the same name.
+Her role as Prue was later slightly retooled for the feature film of the same name.
+The project offered a loose riff on modern relationships.
 Prue is cheerful and selfless, but her concern for the well-being of others causes conflict with her Niuean husband Mike.
-The movie version of Topless Women won O'Neill the best supporting actress award at the 1997 NZ Film and Television awards.
-In 2000 she reteamed with Topless director Sinclair and castmember Danielle Cormack for The Price of Milk - this time playing a misguided drifter, unaware of how much chaos she's creating.
+The movie version of Topless Women won O'Neill the Best Supporting Actress award at the 1997 NZ Film and Television awards.
+In 2000 she reteamed with Topless director Sinclair and castmember Danielle Cormack for The Price of Milk – his time playing a misguided drifter, unaware of how much chaos she's creating.

 O'Neill's theatre work had seen her producing two shows for writer Duncan Sarkies.
 In 1999 she signed on to appear in ‘comedy thriller' Scarfies, after being impressed by the "watertight" script written by Duncan and his brother, director Robert Sarkies.